dzluke/text-to-sound/readme.md

 then we could check to see if the words in a given cluster map to different samples of the same instrument.

 Other metrics:
+- Hausdorff distance: measure how well a learned mapping between sound embeddings and text embeddings aligns the two spaces.
+Since Hausdorff distance measures the worst-case closest distance between two sets, it’s ideal for assessing whether every point in one space has a close and meaningful counterpart in the other.
 - Calinski–Harabasz Index (Variance Ratio Criterion): Evaluates cluster validity by considering the ratio of between-cluster dispersion to within-cluster dispersion.
 Higher values indicate better-defined clusters
 - Silhouette Score: Measures how similar an object is to its own cluster compared to other clusters.
 Scores range from -1 to 1, with higher values indicating better clustering
 - Davies–Bouldin Index: Represents the average similarity ratio of each cluster with its most similar cluster.
 Lower values signify better clustering.